shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 7, you can syphon the energy of your undead minions.
 As an action, you may spend 5 Spell Points to consume the energy of one of your undead minions within your Cast Range.
 You gain hit points equal to that undead minion’s remaining hit points, and the undead minion collapses and shrivels into dust.

 Additionally, whenever you drop to 0hp or less, you may use your reaction to dismiss an undead minion.
-If you do, you come back with 1hp.
+If you do, you come back with 1hp, fully conscious.

 ### Mass Exhume